MacrosystemsEDDIE/module6_R/lesson.md

 **What is ecological forecast uncertainty?**.

-Uncertainty emerges from some kind of error or imperfection in our knowledge and understanding of the ecological system being investigated.
+Uncertainty emerges from some kind of error or imperfection in our knowledge, understanding, and measurement of measure ecological system being investigated.

 **Where does ecological forecast uncertainty come from?**

-Uncertainty comes from natural variability in the environment and imperfect knowledge of an ecological system.
+Uncertainty comes from natural variability in the environment and imperfect knowledge and measurements of an ecological system.
 When generating a forecast, uncertainty can come from the structure of the model used, the conditions the model is initialized with, and the data used to drive the model, among other sources.

 **Why is uncertainty important to quantify for an ecological forecast?**.